compsecmonkey/Reading-List/README.md

 #  My Reading List

+### About

+This repo contains the list of most of the books I have read on my own accord as an adult.
+Primary motivation for this is two fold 1) Personal reference for books spanning across multiple sources 2) Serve as a reference to point friends, colleagues and random people on the internet for good reads.
+Right now the list is contained to just this readme with titles and authors broken into broad categories.
+Eventually I would like to add links, track when the book was read, notes, etc.

+### Recommendations

+There are certainly books on this list that have influeneced me more than others but few that I would flat out not recommend reading.
+For now I have refrained from marking particular books as highly recommended or don't recommend.
+However, if you are interested in recommendations or want to talk about a certain category / book I am always open to the conversation!

 ## Currently On Deck

 * Bletchly Park and D-Day :heavy_minus_sign: David Kenyon

 * George Washington's Secret Six: The Spy Ring That Saved America :heavy_minus_sign: Brian Kilmeade, Don Yaeger